travigd/documentation/server/3.0.0/index.md

 netsh http show urlacl
 ```

-Look for an entry on the port you're trying to use (`2113` unless you've specified a custom port) - it will probably look something like: `http://+:2113`.
+Look for an entry on the port you’re trying to use (`2113` unless you’ve specified a custom port) - it will probably look something like: `http://+:2113`.
 Then issue:

 ```
 netsh http delete urlacl <the entry you just found>